You are currently viewing Tha Namkhai Dzong, the Frontier Sky Fortress of Guru Rinpoche

 How to Reach Tha Namkhai Dzong

 This sacred site can be approached from either Burichhu in Tsirang on foot or by driving through Drujeygang-Tsangkha-Larjab gewogs in Dagana.
-Although it is a steep climb from Burichhu, many prefer to hike than take a risky drive through a steep, narrow road in the forests.
-The journey is a feast for the hungry eye, the winding Tsirang-Thimphu highway, the turquoise Sunkosh, and tiny houses dotting the places.
+Even though it’s a hard climb from Burichhu, many people would rather walk than drive through the forests on a narrow, steep route.
+With its twisting Tsirang-Thimphu roadway, turquoise Sunkosh, and small cottages scattered throughout, the trip is a visual feast.
 The trip to this remarkable site involves a trek through the beautiful Bhutanese landscape, adding to the sense of adventure and discovery.

 Sacred Relics to See at Tha Namkhai Dzong